-January news from CEO, Joy Leggo
+January 2018 News from CEO, Joy Leggo

 I trust that you had an enjoyable festive season and New Year celebrations.
 It was lovely to catch up with many of you at the various Christmas parties held across MACS.
 The other members of the Executive team, Luba Pryslak (Director of Care), Alwin Gallina (Deputy CEO) and Chris Hudgell (Business Manager) have told me that the parties they attended were also wonderful occasions.
 Our Christmas festivities continue at MACS as we celebrate Orthodox Christmas Day on 7 January and Orthodox New Year on 14 January.

 December was a busy month for MACS with the opening of De Stefano Drive, a wonderful Christmas party held for residents, volunteers and staff in the piazza and all the other Christmas activities that took place.